Sue Page

+Dr. Sue Page AM is an Australian medical professional with expertise in primary care, medical education, health workforce, service improvement and rural health services.
+As a past President of the Rural Doctors Association of Australia she has been influential in shaping Australian health policy and funding and has mentored and trained a variety of subsequent national leaders via positions as a Board member of Future Health Leaders, North Coast GP Training, RACGP Rural and the Australian Medicare Local Alliance.
+Page has held a variety of State and Federal Ministerial Advisory roles including for Mental Health, Drug & Alcohol, Medical Indemnity, Pharmacy Professional Programs, Medical Workforce, Medical Services and the NSW Commission of Audit.
+She has served on the NSW Health Care Advisory Committee and was the inaugural Chair of the North Coast Area Health Advisory Committee, reporting to the CEO and the State Health Minister for services from Port Macquarie to Tweed Heads in NSW.
+She has worked in several state jurisdictions, in public, private, Aged Care and Community Controlled sectors.

 Career

 As Clinical Lead for Education for the RACGP, Dr Page headed a review of national curriculum and the move toward outcomes based learning with statements able to be uploaded onto smart phones.
 She assisted in the creation of the College's new Fellowship of Advanced Rural General Practice, the FARGP, which includes processes for Recognition of Prior Learning for rural GPs in established practice.
 She has championed the uptake of Telehealth in Australian community based practice with roles in the Government Department of Health and Ageing Telehealth Advisory Group, conference speaking engagements and contribution to RACGP Telehealth resources including a new Active Learning Module.

-Page previously held the position of inaugural Chair of the North Coast Area Health Care Advisory Council within the NSW Department of Health, New South Wales Department of Health#Area Health Services and has been a board member of the Northern NSW Local Health District, from 2011 to 2016.
-She is a rural GP VMO at Ballina District Hospital and St Vincent's Hospital in Lismore.
-A Fellow of, and Supervisor for, both RACGP and ACRRM, she has post graduate training in the Early Management of Severe Trauma, a Diploma in Shared Care Psychiatry (Eating Disorders) and a Diploma in Obstetrics through the Australian and New Zealand College of Obstetrics and Gynaecology.
-Her practice includes primary health care within an Aboriginal community, and used to involve obstetrics at Ballina Hospital until the unit was closed due to workforce shortages.
+Until 2010 she was the inaugural Director of the North Coast Medical Education Collaboration, a venture linking the University of Sydney, the University of Western Sydney and the University of Wollongong which established year-long training for medical students in rural areas and later combined with the UCRH.